 Once all the details are ironed out, a roofing contractor can provide you with a wide range of options for repairing or replacing your roofing system, depending on its age and the severity of the damage.
 Roofer of Rocky Hill has prepared this article to serve as an educational resource for the owners and managers of commercial properties.

 To set the stage, we will first define roofing inspection and then describe the scope of the assessment.
 Suppose you need an inspection for a lease, a title transfer, or insurance.
-In that case, you may usually hire a third party, such as a building inspector, to do it.
+In that case, you may usually hire a third party, such as a building inspector or licensed roofing contractors, to do it.
 It’s a visual check of the entire structure.

 The inspector will look for things like fire hazards, the presence of lead paint, signs of mold and mildew and insect infestation, asbestos, air quality, the roof’s age, how much time is left on its expected lifespan, and the building’s circumference.